 We LOVE to drizzle gobs of maple syrup on Paleo Pancakes!
 Because it’s pure sap from maple trees – Right?
 Uh Oh!
 Sorry, the answer is NO!
 But maple syrup is unprocessed – Right?
 The answer is again NO!
 Maple syrup low in sugar – Right?
 NO NO NO!
 Maple won’t acidify my body pH like sugar.
 SORRY, IT ACIDIFIES THE SAME AS SUGAR!
 As usual, the devil is in the details.
 This won’t be my most popular post.
 Ha Ha!
 Here goes!

-As we generously douse our pancakes with maple syrup, or use it to sweeten muffins, we conveniently forget the fact that it takes 40 – 50 gallons of raw sap to produce 1 gallon of commercial maple syrup.
-How can we consider this Paleo if it’s processed and boiled down to 2% of its original volume?
-(I’m trying to picture a caveman boiling sap in a cave 2 million years ago.)
+As we generously smother our pancakes with maple syrup, we conveniently forget that it takes 40 – 50 gallons of raw sap to produce a single gallon of commercial maple syrup.
+Yikes!
+How can we consider this natural or Paleo if it’s processed and boiled down to 2% of its original volume?
+Ha Ha!

 How is Maple Syrup Made?

 Sap can be gathered from “sugar bush” maple trees in early spring, when nights are still below freezing and days are above 40° F. The radical shift in temperature between night and day causes the tree fibers to expand and contract, and the sap begins to flow.
 The sap doesn’t flow in deep winter when temperatures are below freezing.
 It starts to run sometime between February and April.

 Raw maple sap, called maple water, is a clear liquid and only slightly sweet.